- Isn’t it hard to be vegan?

-Not so long ago, conventional wisdom had it that vegans and vegetarians risked dangerous protein deficiencies.
-But over time this myth has largely died out, doubtless due to the fact that have been virtually no instances of vegans falling victim to acute protein deficiency.
+Not so long ago, conventional wisdom had it that vegans and vegetarians would inevitably develop dangerous protein deficiencies.
+But over time this myth has largely died out, doubtless due to the fact that have been virtually no instances of vegans dropping dead from lack of protein.

 Free-range is certainly better than caged eggs, but virtually every commercial free-range egg farm slaughters its hens.